stacks-network/docs/docs/stacks-academy/stacking.md

 ### Stacking on a pool

-Stacking on a pool allows Stacking without the requirement of the protocol minumum.
+Stacking on a pool allows Stacking without the requirement of the protocol minimum.

 Some available pools are: